SayChunKim/katsuu-kb/sishtarpad_dir_pin_rp2040zero/README.md

 # NOTE
 kindly avoid from registering these `usb_pid` as the macropads will be submitted for future auto-recognition such as VIA/VIAL firmwares.
+These information can be found under `info.json`.
+VIA JSON file will need to match with these following pid to be detected.

 ## koyanpad
 ```json